kuesa/todo/README.md

 ## todo
-Simple scheduling and task creation, made in electron.
+Simple scheduling and task creation, made in electron, and android studio.

-Currently building for Windows and Android
+Currently building for Windows and Android(coming soon).